ONSdigital/SDG_11.2.1/README.md

 Then activate the environment

     $ conda activate SDG_11.2.1

+Or on Windows this would be

+   $ activate SDG_11.2.1

 Then you should see the environment name in brackets before the prompt, similar to:

     (SDG_11.2.1) $

+Make sure you are using the correct Python interpreter by checking your Python path:

+In Linux:

+    $ which python

+And in Windows use the following command in cmd or Anaconda prompt:

+    $ where python

+Which should return something like:

+C:\Python36\envs\SDG_11.2.1\python.exe

+Showing your are using the Python from the virtual environment, not the base installation of Python.

 ### Install the dependencies

 You should be in correct directory, where `requirements.txt` exists.
 Run: